-We must be flexible and adaptable to meet the needs of individuals and communities, and it must deliver assistance and support in as simple a manner as possible.
+FEMA must be flexible and adaptable to meet the needs of individuals and communities, and it must deliver assistance and support in as simple a manner as possible.
 We must innovate and leverage new technology to reduce complexity, increase efficiency, and improve outcomes.

-Promoting simpler, less complex processes to streamline FEMA and the support we provide to individuals and communities makes it easier for employees to do their work, and the Agency can better care for those supported.
-A simplified FEMA - one that streamlines survivor and grantee experiences and provides straightforward process and policies for staff - will decrease administrative burdens, improve the stewardship of federal taxpayer dollars, and allow for a more efficient and effective execution of our mission.
-For example, we are consolidating and updating all FEMA Individual Assistance (IA) policies and program guidance to simplify and streamline information about IA programs.
+Promoting simpler, less complex processes to streamline FEMA and the support FEMA provides to individuals and communities makes it easier for employees to do their work, and the Agency can better care for those supported.
+A simplified FEMA - one that streamlines survivor and grantee experiences and provides straightforward process and policies for staff - will decrease administrative burdens, improve the stewardship of Federal taxpayer dollars, and allow for a more efficient and effective execution of our mission.
+For example, FEMA is consolidating and updating all FEMA Individual Assistance (IA) policies and program guidance to simplify and streamline information about IA programs.

-We are also reducing the complexity by modernizing its legacy Information Technology systems.
-The FY 2020 President's Budget requests:
+FEMA also is reducing the complexity by modernizing its legacy Information Technology systems.
+The FY 2020 Budget includes:

-- \$42.1 million to modernize our grants management system. - \$18.3 million for IT infrastructure to increase the security of core IT business areas, improve resilient communications, remediate cybersecurity vulnerabilities and replace critical end-of-life infrastructure. - \$9.1 million to modernize our enterprise data analytics capability to enable FEMA to work smarter through data analytics and ultimately deliver better outcomes for survivors and communities. - \$8.1 million to modernize our financial management system.
+- \$42.1 million to modernize FEMA's grants management system. - \$18.3 million for IT infrastructure to increase the security of core IT business areas, improve resilient communications, remediate cybersecurity vulnerabilities and replace critical end-of-life infrastructure. - \$9.1 million to modernize FEMAs enterprise data analytics capability to enable FEMA to work smarter through data analytics and ultimately deliver better outcomes for survivors and communities. - \$8.1 million to modernize FEMA's financial management system.